chrisdsgithub/MA_PROJ/README.md

-<h1>Microservices and Architecture Project</h1>
+<h1>Microservices Architecture Project</h1>
-<h2>Travel booking iternirary</h2>
+<h2>Travel Booking Itinerary</h2>
-The Travel Itinerary Generator is a microservices-based platform designed to help users seamlessly plan, book, and manage personalized travel itineraries.<br>
+The Travel Itinerary Generator is a microservices-driven platform enabling users to plan, book, and manage customized travel itineraries efficiently.<br>
-For more details, check out MA_README.DOCX within this repository.
+If you would like more information, please refer to the MA_README.DOCX file in this repository.